jumpnow/jumpnowtek-site/_posts/2018-12-08-Code-signing-with-openssl.md

 1. Generate a hash of the data file
 2. Use the signer's public key to decrypt the signature file
-3. Check that the two values match
+3. Check that the two hash files match

 Obviously the crypto hash algorithm has to be the same in both signing and verification.